Srinija887/Srinija887/README.md

-- 👋 Hi, I’m Srinija
+- Hi, I’m Srinija
-- 👀 I’m interested in Machine Leaning and Robotics
+- I’m interested in Machine Leaning and Robotics
-- 🌱 I’m currently learning Python, Full stack
+- I’m currently learning Python, Full stack
-- 💞️ I’m looking to collaborate on ...
+- I’m looking to collaborate on ML/A.I projects
-- 📫 How to reach me: srinija.pathapadu@gmail.com or discord: srinija579
+- How to reach me: srinija.pathapadu@gmail.com or discord: srinija579 and X: Pathapadu16979

 <!---